 (D) Heavy Clothing or Gear Required: The employee is required, by the employer or safety protocols for their equipment or work, to wear vapor barrier clothes (i.e., clothes significantly inhibiting sweat from evaporating into outside air, such as various chemical resistant or encapsulating suits), or personal protective equipment (such as protective jackets, suits, or coveralls) requiring an additional layer over regular clothes or covering all or almost all of the head and face.

-(E) Acclimatization: The employee is in their first four workdays for the employer(which includes their first four days of work for the employer in over a month).
+(E) Acclimatization: The employee is in their first four workdays for the employer [during which the Rule 3 requirements are triggered.
+The requirements of this rule apply when the employee is newly exposed to heat in the workplace and after an employee spends 30 days away from the workplace.][Deleted: ]

 3.4.2 Under increased risk condition, employers shall ensure that no more than two hours of work are performed before at least 10 minutes of rest are provided, by any mix of spacing out any breaks already required by these or other Rules, and/or providing additional breaks meeting the rest or meal period standards of Rule 5 of the COMPS Order; except that for range workers, employers shall encourage spacing the rest breaks provided in the COMPS Order, and other rest opportunities, to include rest every two hours to the maximum extent possible.